yapb/yapb/README.md

 AI opponent for Counter-Strike based on POD-Bot 2.6 which allows your to play good old Counter-Strike without connecting to any server, or fill your server with computer controlled players.

+Note that current status is maintenance and stabilization only.
+No new features are currently planned for bot.

 Build Status & Downloads:

 | Windows | Linux  | Mac OS X | Coverity |